-One simple kind of query you can extend is the FieldQuery, which implements string comparisons on fields.
+For prefix-based queries, you will want to extend FieldQuery, which implements string comparisons on fields.
 To use it, create a subclass inheriting from that class and override the value_match class method.
 (Remember the @classmethod decorator!)
 The following example plugin declares a query using the @ prefix to delimit exact string matches.
-The plugin will be used if we issue a command like beet ls @something or beet ls artist:@something:
+The plugin will be used if we issue a command like beet 1s @something or beet 1s artist:@something: